10 things to do after installing Manjaro

 Manjaro is a Linux distribution inspired by Arch Linux.
-Unlike Arch Linux, Manjaro is well pre-configured by default.
-However, there are still things you can do to improve your user experience.
+Unlike Arch Linux, Manjaro can be used right after the installation.
+However, there are still things you can do to make your user even better.
 These are my 10 things to do after installing Manjaro.

 You can watch the video tutorial or continue reading below.